- Home

 15. Bend It Like Beckham (2002)

 Jess Bhamra (Parminder Nagra) is the daughter of a strict Indian family living in London.
-One day in the park, her impressive football skills are recognised by Jules Paxton (Keira Knightly), who convinces her to join her semi-pro team.
-The only problem is that Jess’ family rules don’t allow her to take part in organised football, despite her being 18.
+One day in the park, her impressive football skills are recognised by Jules Paxton (Keira Knightly) who convinces her to join her semi-pro team.
+The only problem is that Jess’ family don’t allow her to take part in organised football, despite her being 18.

 16. Letters to Juliet (2010)

-After finding one particular letter from 1957, Sophie decides to write back to its now-elderly author Claire (Vanessa Redgrave), who, inspired by Sophie’s actions, then sets out on a journey to find her long-lost lover, Lorenzo.
+After finding one particular letter from 1957, Sophie decides to write back to its now-elderly author Claire (Vanessa Redgrave), who, inspired by Sophie’s actions, sets out on a journey to find her long-lost lover, Lorenzo.

 Final thoughts…